jagenjo/Canvas2DtoWebGL/README.md

 Canvas2DtoWebGL.js ports almost all the methods from the regular Canvas2D context of HTML5 to WebGL calls, this allows to mix 3D in your 2D Canvas and in some cases it could even improve the performance of your regular Canvas2D.
 It used [litegl.js](https://github.com/jagenjo/litegl.js) as the base WebGL library.
 To improve performance it doesn't generate garbage (reuses the same containers).
+It can work with non power of two textures (no mipmaps obviously).

 Fully supported functions:

  * translate, rotate, scale, transform, setTransform, save, restore
  * clearRect
+ * strokeStyle, fillStyle, globalAlpha
  * drawImage (not the 9 params version), you can use images or canvas (video not tested)
  * beginPath, lineTo, moveTo, closePath, stroke, rect, strokeRect, fillRect, arc
  * fill (limited to convex shapes)